 Step 4: Tap on Notifications.

-Your text messages will not deliver quietly anymore.
+Your text messages will not be delivered quietly anymore.

 Unmute conversations from the Messages app